 For example, the beginning of Marcus, my first and only child: A beautiful (of course) son, born with deep blue eyes (which stayed blue), a heart defect (which needed repair), and a triplicate of the 21st chromosome.

-When he was nearly two years old and weighed only 18 pounds, I carried him through the hospital doors the day before the necessary surgery to repair the hole in his beating heart.
+When he was nearly two years old and weighed only 18 pounds, I carried him through the hospital doors preparing for surgery to repair the hole in his beating heart.

 Heart Surgery – My Baby Boy